-You must have some photography experience with a DSLR camera and be interested in using photography to convey your creative vision.
+You must have some photography experience with a DSLR camera or mirrorless cameras and be interested in using photography to convey your creative vision.
 This program involves long days of shooting followed by critique and instruction.
 You must bring your own DSLR camera or mirrorless camera and laptop with an external, portable hard drive.
 Journalism students have the option of borrowing a camera from the department.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.

 After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:

-- ARTT489P: Advanced Special Topics in Studio Art: Photography in Oaxaca
+- JOUR458P: Special Topics in Journalism; Photography in Oaxaca

 The credit you earn during this program will count as resident credit.

-You will stay in a hotel close to the center of town in shared rooms (2-4 students per room).
+You will stay in a hotel in the center of town in shared rooms (2-4 students per room).
 The rooms include a private bathroom, closet, TV, and Wi-Fi.
-There are no laundry services in the hotel, but public laundromats are a few blocks away.

 |Billable costs are charged to your student account.
 They are due based on the Office of Student Financial Services and Cashiering payment schedule.
 Be sure to check your statements when they are available.|